-- Finding information about cancer - Tips on finding information via the internet, information in other languages and available publications and resources.
+- Information about cancer - Tips on finding information via the internet, information in other languages and available publications and resources.
 We provide a range of resources including booklets, brochures, fact sheets, videos, podcasts, DVDs and CDs on cancer types, cancers treatment, living with cancer and living well after cancer.
 Our resources are available to view or download via our publications page.

 - Legal and financial planning advice service - Cancer can change many things including how you manage financially.
 If you need assistance with financial planning or other legal or financial matters, we may be able to connect you to a lawyer or financial planner who may be able to assist you (subject to eligibility).

 - Financial hardship and practical assistance - Cancer treatment can put enormous strain on your resources and that sometimes a little help can go a long way.
 We offer financial assistance to patients undergoing cancer treatment who meet our financial hardship criteria.
 We can also provide short-term practical assistance such as in-home childcare, domestic cleaning and gardening for eligible patients who have limited support and resources.